CTO-Pathfinder/Intern_Test/README.md

 ## Recommendations
 - The frontend should be your top priority.
 - Try to get the main logic of your form working first, including setting up calls to your api endpoints.
-- While styling your form is recommended, it should be the last thing you do.
+- Whilst styling your form is recommended, it should be the last thing you do.
 - If you need help with anything, feel free to ask!
 - Relax and have fun!